microsoft/BotBuilder-Samples/experimental/skills/DialogToDialog/README.md

   dotnet --version
   ```

+## Key concepts

+- A [DialogRootBot](DialogRootBot/README.md) that can consume skills.
+- A [DialogSkillBot](DialogSkillBot/README.md) that handle requests from a parent bot.

 ## To try this sample

-- Create a bot registration in the azure portal for the DialogSkillBot and update DialogSkillBot/appsettings.json with the AppId and password.
+- Create a bot registration in the azure portal for the DialogSkillBot and update [DialogSkillBot/appsettings.json](DialogSkillBot/appsettings.json) with the AppId and password.
-- Create a bot registration in the azure portal for the DialogRootBot and update DialogRootBot/appsettings.json with the AppId and password.
-Also update the BotFrameworkSkills section with the AppId for the skill you created in the previou step.
+- Create a bot registration in the azure portal for the DialogRootBot and update [DialogRootBot/appsettings.json](DialogRootBot/appsettings.json) with the AppId and password.
+- Update the BotFrameworkSkills section in [DialogRootBot/appsettings.json](DialogRootBot/appsettings.json) with the AppId for the skill you created in the previou step.
 - Configure Visual Studio to run both applications at the same time.
-- (Optional) Configure the bot registration for DialogSkillBot with an OAuth connection if you want to test acquiring OAuth tokens from the skill.
+- (Optional) Configure the bot registration for [DialogSkillBot](DialogSkillBot) with an OAuth connection if you want to test acquiring OAuth tokens from the skill.
-- (Optional) Configure the LuisAppId, LuisAPIKey and LuisAPIHostName section in the DialogSkillBot configuration if you want to run message activities through LUIS.
+- (Optional) Configure the LuisAppId, LuisAPIKey and LuisAPIHostName section in the [DialogSkillBot configuration](DialogSkillBot/appsettings.json) if you want to run message activities through LUIS.